Wallaville: Education

-Wallaville State School is a government primary (Prep-6) school for boys and girls at 7 Grey Street (25.0733°S 151.9971°E).
+Wallaville State School is a government primary (Prep–6) school for boys and girls at 7 Grey Street (25.0733°S 151.9971°E).
 In 2017, the school had an enrolment of 62 students with 4 teachers (3 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Wallaville.
-The nearest secondary school is in Gin Gin.
+There are no secondary schools in Wallaville.
+The nearest government secondary school is Gin Gin State High School in Gin Gin to the north.

 Facilities

-The town has two general stores, a bakery, a butcher shop, post office, garage as well as the Bellevue Hotel.